CISMM/PSFEstimator/README.txt

 git clone git://itk.org/ITK
 git checkout 9dbde859b0062f0b888129baf264537e6028bca8

+Configure ITK with the following options:

+BUILD_SHARED_LIBS=ON
+Module_ITKVtkGlue=ON
+VTK_DIR=path to the VTK build directory you specified in step 3>

 5. Configure the PSF Estimator project with CMake.
 Set the following variables:

 VTK_DIR=<path to the VTK build directory you specified in step 3>
 ITK_DIR=<path to the ITK build directory you specified in step 4>

+Build the project, and you are done!